 The durability of a restoration can never be guaranteed because there are so many variables.
 Everyone’s mouths are different, and people have different oral health habits.
 Having said that, inlays and onlays are extremely durable.
 If they are properly cared for and the surrounding tooth stays healthy, they can often last for up to 30 years.

-How Will I Know if I Need an Inlay or Onlay?
+How Do Salt Lake City Patients Know if They Need an Inlay or Onlay?

 An untrained eye would be hard pressed to know if they needed an inlay or an onlay.
 In reality, only a trusted dentist can tell you for certain.
 Because they are a step in-between a filling and a crown, the symptoms that you might have will be the regular decay symptoms.
 These types of issues are often difficult to notice on your own because unless decay makes it deep into the tooth, you will often not have any pain associated with the decay.